aplteam/Cider/docs/User-Guide.md

 By default a link is established between the root of the project and the folder.
 When your intention is to work on the project (read: change the code) then this is the obvious thing to do.

+A> ### Link's `watch` parameter
+A>
+A> By default Cider sets the `watch` parameter to "ns", meaning that changes in the workspace via the editor are saved to disk.
+You may instead set `watch` to "dir" or "both".
+Refere to the Link documentation for details.

 However, if you want to bring in the code as part of, say, an automated build process, then you don't want to establish a link, you just want to bring the code into the workspace.
 This can be achieved by specifying the `-import` flag.

 #### 4. Check for later versions regarding Tatin packages

-In case the project has Tatin packages installed in one or more folders the user will be asked whether she wants Cider to check for any later versions of any of the princiapl packages.
+In case the project has Tatin packages installed in one or more folders the user will be asked whether she wants Cider to check for any later versions of any of the principal packages.
+This will not happen in case `importFlag` is 1.

-If Cider discoveres later packages it will ask the user whether packages shall be re-installed with the `-update` flag set independently for each installation folder.
+If `]Cider.OpenProject` discoveres later packages it will ask the user whether packages shall be re-installed with the `-update` flag set independently for each installation folder.

 #### 5. Loading Tatin packages (optional)